-FSBO is a way for homeowners to sell their property without using a real estate agent.
+For sale by owner (FSBO) is a way for homeowners to sell their property without using a real estate agent.

 Research similar properties to find a fair asking price.